julbrs/digitalgarden/src/site/notes/public/Start here ⬇️.md

 ---

 ##  Writing for companies
 I am also writing some tech articles for companies.
-I love to list them in the [[Writing for a company\|Writing for a company]] page.
+I love to list them in the [[public/Writing for a company\|Writing for a company]] page.

 ---